joeyd2212/CountryAPI/README.md

 * Requested API data using Axios and wrote it to json files I created for each model
 * Created my index.js file
 * Created my route and controllers files
+* Tested CRUD functionality through postman
+* Deployed project using MongoDB Atlas and Heroku

 ## Deployment Instructions